Police: Youth programs

 The Community Athletic Program, or CAP, consists of a traveling trailer filled with sports gear, games and video game equipment and staffed by school resource officers.
 The concept is for police to engage with at-risk youth in areas where young people congregate during the summer months.
 The CAP is deployed to neighborhoods where youth gather – usually unsupervised – and offers productive activities with an aim to deter crime and gang involvement.
 As an added benefit, the program fosters positive relationships between at-risk youth and police.
 The program utilizes school resource officers by deploying them to work with youth throughout the summer.
 Activities include basketball, baseball, flag football, floor hockey, tennis, board games, and video games.
-This year, CAP will operate weekdays, 9 a.m. to 5 p.m., from July 14 to Aug.
-18. Click here for a list of locations.
+This year, CAP will operate Mondays, Tuesdays and Fridays, 9 a.m. to 5 p.m., from July 6 to Aug.
+7. Click here for a list of locations.

 Youth Police Academy

 The Youth Police Academy is a free, one-week, overnight academy designed to help young people explore career and leadership opportunities, life skills and character education.
 This year's Youth Police Academy will be held July 26-31.
 Participants spend the week participating in law enforcement classroom instruction, practical applications and scenarios.
 Recruits participate in drill and ceremony, physical training, classroom instruction and practical exercises in patrol techniques, domestic violence, crime-scene processing and the execution of traffic stops.
 They also utilize a firearms simulator and driving simulator, participate in team-building exercises and enjoy a movie night.
 The overnight accommodations include meals and a uniform.
 The application deadline for the 2015 Youth Police Academy is April 24.

 Youth Police Academy brochure